 At Summit Academy High School it is our belief that students perform best in a positive, caring climate, where individual needs are consistently respected.
 As an independent, non-profit school, Summit has the flexibility to make the plan fit the student, rather than the student fit the plan.
 As students follow their unique developmental path, the result is improved performance and increased self-confidence.

 Responding to community demand, Summit Academy opened its doors to its first class of 9th graders in the fall of 2015, as the only independent high school in the Louisville area to work with students with learning differences.
 Over the course of the next four years, each high school class helped establish traditions of a typical high school experience, while staying true to Summit’s core values.
 These traditions include events such as Freshman retreat, school dances, a talent and awards show, monthly social events, service projects, clubs, Junior Ring Ceremony, Prom, Sr. Experience Day and, of course, graduation.

->

-> Summit Academy High School is fully accredited and all students who graduate receive a diploma.
+Summit Academy High School is fully accredited and all students who graduate receive a diploma.
 Our curriculum model is student-centered, meaning we believe in competency-based learning and meeting students where they are.
-Our program has classes differentiated for students requiring essential academic skills, as well as students requiring average and advanced skills classes.
+Classes are differentiated for students requiring essential academic skills, as well as students requiring average and advanced skills classes.
 Students can move fluidly between these options.
 Current electives include Practical Living, Media Production, Drivers Ed preparation, Food Hygiene Certification, Forensic Science, Coding, Spanish and Quest.
 Freshman electives are currently PE, Technology and Art.
-In addition, every student is provided with a personal chromebook for their use while at school.
+Every student is provided with a personal Chromebook for their use.